 The second step is to urge the tribunal to set a date by which the respondent is required to submit its statement of defence.
-This has the advantage of appearing to be a reasonable protection of the respondent’s right to participate in the arbitration, even if it seems obvious that the respondent has no intention of making any submission at all.
+This has the advantage of documenting the tribunal’s reasonable efforts to protect the respondent’s right to participate in the arbitration, even if it seems obvious that the respondent has no intention of making any submission at all.

 John M Townsend and James H Boykin are partners at Hughes Hubbard & Reed LLP.

-Article 15.8 of the LCIA Arbitration Rules (2014) provides: ‘If the Respondent fails to submit a Statement of Defence or the Claimant a Statement of Defence to Cross-claim, or if at any time any party fails to avail itself of the opportunity to present its written case in the manner required under this Article 15 or otherwise by order of the Arbitral Tribunal, the Arbitral Tribunal may nevertheless proceed with the arbitration (with or without a hearing) and make one or more awards.’
+Article 15.8 of the London Court of International Arbitration Rules (2020) provides: ‘If the Respondent fails to submit a Statement of Defence or the Claimant a Statement of Defence to Cross-claim, or if at any time any party fails to avail itself of the opportunity to present its written case in the manner required under this Article 15 or as otherwise ordered by the Arbitral Tribunal, the Arbitral Tribunal may nevertheless proceed with the arbitration (with or without a hearing) and make one or more awards.’